spontarelliam/glyph_matching_puzzle/README.md

 The Arduino Mini has 14 digital I/O pins and will therefore meet the requirements of this project.

+The MFRC522 can take 2.7 to 3.6V.
+Since the LEDs require 5V, a 5V arduino with voltage divider will be needed to supply 3V to the RFID.

 ## RFID

 /*